noelle-1/cwall/README.md

 ```bash
 cwall -g
 ```
-You must have a root wallpaper folder specified in the config, the wallpaper folder may contain Subfolders.
+You must have a root wallpaper folder specified in the config, the wallpaper folder may contain Subfolders full of pictures <3
 ## Known bugs

 1. If atleast 1 image file is not present in the root wallpaper folder, but the subdirectories contain images, the application will fail to open stating "Folder must contain atleast 1 wallpaper". to solve this just have atleast 1 "wallpaper" in the root folder you specified.

 2. Memory leaks, i believe my code is pretty bad, and it was written over a year ago. there WILL be memory leaks im sure. but the application does not suffer from segfaults or crashes.

+3. Windows support is broken, i dont remember how to build it for windows, i will update the readme with instructions in the future